ga-wdi-lessons/es6/readme.md

 // throws an error
 ```

-### You do: Block Scope Exercises
+### You do: Block Scope Exercises (5 / 30)

 1. https://github.com/ga-wdi-exercises/es6-exercises/blob/master/01-var-let-const.js
 2. https://github.com/ga-wdi-exercises/es6-exercises/blob/master/02-const-complex.js

-### Default parameters
+### Default parameters (5 / 35)

-Remember default parameters from Ruby, now we can do something similar in JavaScript!
+With ES6, we now have the option add set a default value for any of our functions' parameters.

 ```js
 function hello( name = "stranger"){